Getting started with 3D printing

 Until you are trained to use the 3D printers you will need someone at TAP lab to help you.

 3D printing isn’t a fast process.
-Unless your design is very small you will probably need to leave it and come back another day to pick it up.
+Unless your design is very small you will probably need to leave and pick it up later.